To avoid phishing scams, verify every request for personal information you receive.

 It’s easy to purchase email addresses in bulk from direct advertising firms, as well as magazines and other sources.
 There are companies out there that claim to be able to offer databases with as many as 500 million different email addresses.
 If you own a Twitter account, you can even purchase up to a million followers too.
 Padding your social media sites has become a big business.
 That’s fuel for “phishing” scams.

 Scammers take advantage of the availability of these lists by purchasing them for their own use.
 “Phishing” is a portmanteau that combines “phreak” (which itself is a combination of “freak” and “phone”) and “fishing.”
 In phishing scams, scammers go fishing for victims by email.
 Their goal is to obtain your trust or financial information.
 That typically includes your bank account or credit card number.
 And then rob you or your personal information in order to commit identity theft, or both.
+A relatively new portmanteau that you may come across is “vishing,” which refers specifically to phishing attempts over legacy or VoIP telephony.

 How Do Phishing Scams Work?